DM-GY-6063-2023F-D/DM-GY-6063-2023F-D/README.md

 - Review Assignment
 - Discuss Reading
 - Some notes on debugging
-- p5js: Time and movement, flow control, objects
+- p5js: Time and movement, mouse and events, flow control, more objects
 - Assignment: Interactive and time-based shapes
 - Reading: The Stack (Intro) by Benjamin H. Bratton / [Worlds In Figures](https://worldsinfigures.com/tutorial) by Evan Roth